 6 Key Considerations When Planning A Penthouse Renovation In Manhattan

 Renovating a penthouse in NYC?
 From window upgrades to electrical capacity and outdoor enhancements, the details matter.
-As a design-build contractor specializing in high-end renovations, we break down what to expect—so when your project is green lit, you’re ready to renovate with confidence.
+As a design-build contractor specializing in high-end renovations, we break down what to expect.

 Table of Contents